 Each one of these locations is stunning in its own right, and this tour will take you to all three.
 As if that wasn’t enough, you can witness the exact spot where the North American and Eurasian tectonic plates collide.

-This Reykjavik day tour is a must do.
+These Reykjavik day tours are a must do.

 Sit back with a small group of fellow tourists and watch as the rugged wilderness meets pristine waters.
 Listen to an animated tour guide ply you with fascinating history and culture.

 We talk a lot about white sand beaches, but what about black sand beaches?